Chițcani: History

 Chițcani is one of the oldest recorded villages in Moldova, its history dating back to 1367.
-The name of the village means 'shrews' in Romanian.
+The name of the village means 'shrews' in Romanian language.

 In the interwar period, the village was part of Plasa Căușani of Tighina County in Romania.

 During the 1992 War of Transnistria, especially during the months of June and July, Chițcani was the scene of several gun-battles between the Moldovan police and army on one side, and Transnistrian separatists and Russia's 14th Army on the other side.
 After the Moldovans retreated when the war ended, the village was the scene of human rights abuses perpetrated by the Transnistrians, who took revenge on the locals that had supported the Moldovan police.
 According to the Helsinki Committee for Human Rights in Moldova, there were some alleged 20 killings between 1996 and 2000.
 Moldovan authorities have stated that they have no access to the village to investigate these cases, while Transnistrian authorities denied the allegations and refused to investigate.

 On 25 September 2023, at approximately 00:50 in the morning, the warhead of an S-300 missile fell into Chițcani, in a resident's garden.
 There were no victims, but the incident caused fear among the locals, this being a densely populated area, 10 km from Tiraspol.
 At the moment, it was not known what country fired the missile or which trajectory did it follow before crashing.
 This was the first such incident to take place in Transnistria since the start of the Russian invasion of Ukraine.